coopermaa/docker-ino/README.md

     $ mkdir blink
     $ ino init -t blink

-If you look at the contents of your testproject directory, you should see a lib and a src directory.
+If you look at the contents of your blink directory, you should see a lib and a src directory.
 Within src, there will be a file called sketch.ino

 Let's build it and upload it: